System Administrator Learning Path Overview

 After completing this learning path, you'll be able to

-- identify the differences among the roles of a User Admin, an Application Admin, and a Data Governor.
+- identify the differences between the roles of a System Administrator and a Data Governor.

-- identify the actions you can take with the USER_ADMIN and APPLICATION_ADMIN permissions.
+- identify the actions they can take with the ADMIN permission.

-- effectively manage groups, permissions, and authorizations to align with your organization.
+- effectively manage groups, permissions, and authorizations to align with their organization.

 - add users to and remove users from groups.